-- pdf
+- · pdf

 - · doc

 - docx

 - jpg

 - jpeg

 - png

 - txt

 - · xls

 - · ppt

-3.16.1 Setting up an Attachment Folder
+3.17.1 Setting up an Attachment Folder

 An attachment folder is generally a shared folder on the Windows platform for the SAP Business One client.

-Service Layer runs on Linux and thus is not allowed to directly access this shared folder.
+For the Service Layer running on SAP HANA on Linux, it is not allowed to directly access this shared folder.
 In order to make the attachment folder accessible for Service Layer as well, the Common Internet File System (CIFS) is required.
 For more information about CIFS, you can visit: